The historic Dresden Cathedral appears to “breathe” with light for the 70th Annual Observance of the Bombing of Dresden in WWII.

 A Documentary Film is in development.

-View a brief trailer
+View a brief trailer (2:05 mins.)

 Logline: Past shadows present in Germany, no more darkly than in Dresden.
-Sparked by the World War Two firebombing of that royal Saxon city, Neo-Nazis rally there, making it a flashpoint of rising nationalism.
+Sparked by the World War Two firebombing of this royal Saxon city, Neo-Nazis rally there, making it a flashpoint of rising nationalism.
 One American artist, granted rare permission, uses the historic Dresden Cathedral as a monumental canvas to illuminate a “breathing” message for reconciliation.

 We invite your SUPPORT to complete our documentary film.